The Long Dark: Story mode (Wintermute)

 Due to complaints by players, a new version of episode one and two was released in December 2018, with many changes made to the gameplay, presentation and mission structure.
 Episode three, known as "Crossroads Elegy", was released October 22, 2019.
-Episode four entitled "Fury, Then Silence" was released October 6, 2021.
-Raphael van Lierop has stated in October 2022 that episode five is planned to release in late 2023.
+Episode Four entitled "Fury, Then Silence" was released October 6, 2021.
+Raphael van Lierop stated in October 2024 that Episode Five would release in 2025.

 Development

+Planning

 Following completion of his work as director on Warhammer 40,000: Space Marine, Raphael van Lierop left Relic Entertainment to work on projects which he felt were "more personal" and "more representative of [his] values".
-Van Lierop also left Vancouver, moving his family from the city to the northern part of Vancouver Island.
+Van Lierop also left Vancouver, moving his family from the city to the Comox Valley in the northern part of Vancouver Island.
 Inspired by these new surroundings, he formed Hinterland and began to work on The Long Dark, a game about surviving the Canadian wilderness.
 Hinterland wanted to explore a post apocalyptic world from the fringes, away from the urban apocalypse, which "we've all seen a million times" and away from "B-movie cliches like zombies".
 Van Lierop was also keen to impart a Canadian identity upon the game, having been frustrated with homogenised AAA video games which sacrificed character for mass market appeal, he summed up his approach with, "I'm Canadian.
 This game is Canadian.
 Deal with it."

 When van Lierop announced the Hinterland team in September 2013, members included Alan Lawrance, formerly a lead at Volition, Marianne Krawczyk, writer of the God of War series, and David Chan, BioWare's first audio designer.
 A year later, they were joined by Ken Rolston, the lead designer of The Elder Scrolls III: Morrowind.
 Hinterland operated as a virtual team, with its members remote workers.
 Lawrance cites remote work as a crucial factor in his decision to join Hinterland.